Extruder screw is rotating, but no output

 1. Feeding issues

-The result of feeding issues is that no/limited material will leave the nozzle.
+The result of feeding issues is that no/limited material will be pushed throughout.
 We discuss this issue and solution further in the following article.

 3. Clog in nozzle